cdl-geneseo/geneseo-dictionary/T/Tag.md

 # Tag

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tag

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (verb) To mark someone as being in a picture on Facebook so it can be seen on that person's profile.